Up to 89% – Inadequate

 As a result of these absences, a number of parents have exceeded the 20 days, which results in the child being taken off roll.
-For 4 children they have been removed from the school roll since September which has meant they have had to re-apply for their school place at Westbourne.
+For four children they have been removed from the school roll since September which has meant they have had to re-apply for their school place at Westbourne.

 This is a significant concern to us all at Westbourne and I would urge families to consider the implications of removing their children during term time.
 There is no such thing as catch up and children do miss out as a result.

-If you are planning on going on holiday, the schools policy is that you must make an appointment to meet with Mr Atkinson and Mr Mir to discuss your leave of absence request.
+If you are planning on going on holiday, the schools policy is that you must make an appointment to meet with Mr Atkinson and Miss Rogers to discuss your leave of absence request.
 During the meeting school staff will explain the impact of taking your child from school and we may be able to reach a compromise whereby you use a school holiday to go on holiday.

 What are exceptional circumstances when it comes to holidays during term time?
-When can the Head Teacher authorise holidays?
+When can the Headteacher authorise holidays?

 Examples of exceptional circumstances where leave may be granted are as follows:

 • If a parent is service personnel